lmchvz/API-Challenge/README.md

-Python APIs Homework - Due Date: Saturday, October 5, 2019 11:59 PM Local

-# Python API Homework - What's the Weather Like?
+# Python API - What's the Weather Like?

 ## Background